22nd Feb 2024

-The organisation's founders realised that working collectively would enable them to campaign more effectively for progressive law reform, and to adopt a strategic approach to protecting the rights of ordinary people against the legal tactics of the state and big corporations.
+The ALA’s founders realised that working collectively would enable them to advocate more effectively for law reform, and to adopt a strategic approach to protecting the rights of ordinary people against the legal tactics of the state and big corporations.

-In 2004, we changed our name to reflect our broader vision to advocate for those individuals whose rights had been violated or were at risk of violation, and in advocating for law reform that ensures greater fairness for all.
+In 2004, we changed our name to the Australian Lawyers Alliance to reflect our broader vision to advocate for those individuals whose rights had been violated, or were at risk of violation, by advocating for law reform that ensures greater fairness for all.

 We receive no government funding.